+What is it like to fly and eat with Air Koryo?
 Air Koryo is often billed as the world’s only 1-star airline and for serving the infamous Air Koryo mystery burger, but what is it like to fly and eat with them?
 YPT and our tour guides have been flying with Air Koryo since 2008 and have watched the company grow in popularity, acquire four new jets and also go through some fairly harsh UN sanctions.
-Here is our experience with flying Air Koryo.
+Here what is is REALLY like to fly and eat with Air Koryo

 Who is Air Koryo?